cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 ## Step 4: "Headless" Service
 Purpose: Create the **"headless" Service**, required to access the pod, created by the statefulset.

 - Specify a **"headless" Service** `ads-db-service` with proper labels and selector for component and module.
-Use the default port, given by the Docker image (port 5432 as depicted by the description on [Docker Hub](https://hub.docker.com/_/postgres/)), make sure you are using a named port and save it under the filename `ads-db-service.yaml` in folder `k8s-bulletinboard/ads`.
+Use the default port, given by the Docker image (port 5432 as depicted by the description on [Docker Hub](https://hub.docker.com/_/postgres/)) and make sure you are using a named port.
+Save the service under the filename `ads-db-service.yaml` in folder `k8s-bulletinboard/ads`.

 - Now call `kubectl apply -f ads-db-service.yaml` to create the **"headless" Service**.